Aleck-Kit/react-micro-blog/README.md

 <table>
 <tr>
 <td>
-A micro blog site I created
+A ReactJS micro blog I'm developing to chart my coding journey, as well as inspire and guide new developers with handy coding tips, tricks and resources.
 </td>
 </tr>
 </table>